-Lahaul is becoming increasingly popular amongst bikers and backpackers, and every backpacker should take a Lahaul-Spiti trip at least once in life.
+Lahaul is amongst those hill stations of Himachal Pradesh which is becoming increasingly popular amongst bikers and backpackers, and every backpacker should take a Lahaul-Spiti trip at least once in life.
 The stunningly beautiful and serene monasteries and gompas of the valley reflect a strong Tibetan culture, and the small hamlets, winding rivers and surrounding snow ranges contribute to form a rich and attractive topography.
 During winter months the roads to Lahaul remain completely frozen and blocked making it difficult to travel.

 Major tourist attractions in Lahaul: Ki Gompa, Kunzum Pass, Dhankar Gompa and Pin Valley National Park